annasudol/annasudol/README.md

 ### Hi there 👋

-- 🔭 I work on web3, React, React Native, Typescript
+- 🔭 I work on web3, React, Typescript
 - 👯  I’m looking to collaborate on anything with the above